malaya-m/Win10-STIG-Remediation/README.md

 ## Post-Remediation Testing

-After each STIG remediation, it is important to perform basic operational checks:
+After applying each STIG remediation, the followings tasks were completed for post-remediation testing:
-- Verify event logs for errors or warnings.
+- Confirming registry and service state changes.
-- Test critical applications and workflows to ensure no disruptions.
+- Tested system stability and core functionality.
-- Monitor for any unexpected system behavior or compatibility issues.
+- Reviewed updated scan reports.

-- If a service or feature fails, consider temporarily rolling back that specific STIG setting or create an exception per organizational policy.
+---

 ## Next Steps (Maintenance Mode)

 In addition to addressing these initial vulnerabilities, the next plan of action will be to:
-- Continue periodic scheduled vulnerability scans
+- Continue periodic vulnerability scans
 - Track new/updated STIGs
 - Monitor system logs for anomalies
 - Expand automation with compliance reporting